 Start with the artists you represent.
 If they have Instagram accounts, help them create posts that direct their audience to their Artsy page.
 This will give your artists’ most engaged followers a chance to purchase works and discover more about your gallery’s program.

-Art businesses and collectors have progressed towards digital adoption over the last decade, and last year that progression accelerated.
+Art businesses and collectors have progressed toward digital adoption over the last decade, and last year that progression accelerated.
 In 2020, 73% of galleries surveyed for the Artsy Gallery Insights Report shared that at least half of the collectors that bought from them online were new to the gallery.
 Giving your digital audience a fast, secure way to buy online opens your gallery’s artists and works to collectors around the globe.

 Visit the Artsy Help Center for more information on best practices for Artsy gallery partners, and reach out to firstname.lastname@example.org for technical support.